Grapes

 • Light salads, grilled vegetables, or steamed fish

-• Herb-roasted poultry or white bean dishes
+• Herb-roasted poultry and white bean dishes

-• Soft cheeses and vegetable pâtés
+• Soft cheeses and vegetable-based pâtés

-• Georgian classics like lobio or pkhali
+• Georgian classics such as lobio or pkhali

 Winemaking notes